-Welding is a process that is essential to work sites in Los Angeles and throughout the country, but it is also highly dangerous.
+Welding is a process that is essential to work sites in California and throughout the country, but it is also highly dangerous.
 Despite there being heavy regulations in place to help keep workers safe, accidents continue to happen, and the resulting injuries are often severe.
-The workplace injury attorneys at Greenberg & Ruby, LLP have the skills and experience to help you fight for your rights if you or a loved one has been injured in a welding accident.
-Please call us to schedule a free consultation today.

 - Unsafe working conditions

 - Faulty equipment or the negligence of a co-worker

 The purpose of doing so is to collect evidence in the event that your workers' compensation claim is denied, as well as to discover if any third parties are liable.
 If a subcontractor or defective equipment has contributed to your welding injury, for example, there may be opportunities for additional compensation.
 Workers' comp benefits should pay for medical care costs and a portion of lost wages, but a third-party liability claim can include areas that aren't covered.

 Welders frequently suffer from the following injuries:

 - Radiation: welding produces intense heat, light, sparks, and radiation.
 Exposure to UV rays may lead to eye injuries such as photokeratitis, also known as Welder's Flash or Arc Eye.

 - Breathing Complications: from being exposed to various toxic fumes and gases.